Adalab/modulo-2-evaluacion-intermedia-silviaespanagil/README.md

 - Small and simple HTML
 - A random number between 1 to 100 must be generated only once
 - The user number guess must be between 1 to 100
-- In the clue box the user will find if his guess is to low or high
+- In the clue box the user will find if his guess is too low or high
 - If the user guess is correct a congratulations message will appear.
 - There is a counter of how many times the user has tried to guess the number.